Semi-leptonic form factors of $\Xi_{c}\to\Xi$ in QCD sum rules: Numerical results and phenomenological applications

-The pole residue of $\Xi$ is determined using the sum rule in Eq. (\ref{eq:2p_sum_rule}), and the corresponding results are shown in Fig. \ref{fig:pole_residue} and Table \ref{Tab:pole_residue}.
-Some comments are in order. \begin{itemize} \item The experimental data for the masses of $\Xi^{0,-}$ are respectively $1.315$ GeV and $1.322$ GeV.
-In Table \ref{Tab:pole_residue}, we only list that of $\Xi^{0}$.
-Considering our sum rule analysis is blind to the $u$ quark or $d$ quark within the hadron, our prediction for the mass of $\Xi$ are in very good agreement with the experimental result. \item For the optimal parameter selection of $s_{+}=(1.70\ {\rm GeV})^{2}$ and $T_{+}^{2}=2.4\ {\rm GeV}^{2}$, the contribution ratio of dimension-0,3,5 to $\lambda_{+}^{2}$ is $1:1:0.3$. \end{itemize}
+The pole residues of $\Xi_{c}$ and $\Xi$ are determined using the sum rule in Eq. (\ref{eq:2pt_sum_rule}) using Eq. (\ref{eq:mass_sum_rule}) as a constraint, and the corresponding results are shown in Fig. \ref{fig:pole_residues} and Table \ref{Tab:pole_residues}.
+Here is one comment.
+The experimental masses of $\Xi_{c}^{+,0}$ are respectively $2.468$ GeV and $2.470$ GeV, while those of $\Xi^{0,-}$ are respectively $1.315$ GeV and $1.322$ GeV \cite{ParticleDataGroup:2022pth}.
+In Fig. \ref{fig:pole_residues} and Table \ref{Tab:pole_residues}, we have actually used the experimental masses of $\Xi_{c}^{0}$ and $\Xi^{-}$.
+Note that our QCDSR analysis is blind to $u$ or $d$ quark within the hadron.